Research & Publications

 - Skeletons of stable maps I: rational curves in toric varieties (2016).
 This paper constructs the moduli space of logarithmic stable maps from genus 0 curves to toric varieties in an elementary geometric fashion using non-archimedean and tropical geometry.
-The result is a stable maps version of work of Tevelev for the space of pointed rational curves, as well as joint work with Cavalieri and Markwig when the target is a projective line.
-The result provides a very direct avenue of access to the geometry of these moduli spaces, and yields tropical correspondence theorems as simple consequences.
+The paper generalizes Tevelev's work on tropical compactifications for the space of pointed rational curves, as well as joint work with Cavalieri and Markwig when the target is a projective line.
+The result provides a very direct avenue of access to the geometry of these spaces.
+The fundamental correspondence theorems in tropical geometry are immediate consequences.
 (Journal of the London Mathematical Society)

 - Tropicalizing the space of admissible covers (2014).
 The moduli space of admissible covers is a compactification of the Hurwitz scheme.
 In this paper with Renzo Cavalieri and Hannah Markwig, we identify a precise relationship between the non-archimedean analytic skeleton of this space and a tropical moduli space, using a framework outlined by Abramovich-Caporaso-Payne.
 The equality of tropical and algebraic Hurwitz numbers is established as a consequence.
 The latter is a general blueprint that explains why enumerative information survives the tropicalization process.
 (Mathematische Annalen)